Welcome to Elephant Class!

 Mrs Kiff and Miss Harris will be working alongside me in Elephant Class and I know they are both excited about the coming school year.

-In Term 2, PE is on Monday and Friday.
-We will be completing our Friday lessons outside, whatever the temperature, so trainers are probably better than daps, as they offer more support and jogging bottoms and a sweatshirt will keep you warm!
+In Term 4, PE is on Monday and Wednesday.
+We will be completing our Wednesday lessons outside, whatever the temperature, so trainers are probably better than daps, as they offer more support and jogging bottoms and a sweatshirt will keep you warm!
 Please remember to bring your kit in at the start of term and leave it in school (unless it gets really dirty).
-Please remember that you need a separate pair of shoes for PE rather than wearing your school shoes.
+Please remember that you need a separate pair of shoes for PE rather than wearing your school shoes/spare shoes for the field.
 Long hair will need to be tied back and earrings will need to be removed for all PE activities.

 You need to read at least five times a week and record it in your reading record.
 Please remember to bring your reading book AND reading record into school everyday please!
 I will be checking reading records every Friday afternoon.